New research infrastructure to boost the security and resilience of .nl and the wider internet

 Our new VM platform will consist of 4 servers running Proxmox, an open-source virtualisation platform.
 We’re opting for a voluntary support contract, so that we’re supporting Proxmox’s further development.

-The rest of our network testbed will be relocated largely ‘as-is’.
+We will relocate the rest of our network testbed will be relocated largely ‘as-is’.

 The backbone of our infrastructure consists of routers, firewalls and switches connecting the data platform, VM platform and network testbed to each other and to the internet.
 The equipment involved is European-made, and we’ll use SURF and NLix as upstreams to the internet.